Leuchtfeuer/mautic-goto-bundle/README.md

 * Command line access

 ## Preparations
-* If you have preexisting data: BACKUP now!
-There is curently no migration.
+ATTENTION: If you have preexisting data, that will remain in the database but not be accessible through Mautic.
+Please check carefully before proceeding.

 * Verify existing status and clear cache.